 This book entitled Numerical Methods with Applications is written primarily for engineering undergraduates taking a course in Numerical Methods.
-This book is recommended to a general user, and the students at Arizona State University and Department of Chemical Engineering at University of South Florida.
+This book is recommended to a general users, and the students at Arizona State University and the Department of Chemical Engineering at the University of South Florida.
 The textbook offers a unique treatise to numerical methods and is based on a holistic approach and short chapters.
 This book is a product of many years of work on educational projects funded since 2002 by the National Science Foundation.
 Features: 1) Examples of real-life applications are available from seven different engineering majors.
 2) Each chapter is followed by multiple-choice questions.
-3) Supplemental material such as primers on differential and integral calculus and ordinary differential equations are available on the web.
-4) The book has a state-of-art dedicated open courseware website with extra examples, PowerPoint presentations, worksheets in MATLAB, MATHEMATICA, Maple and MathCAD, anecdotes, eBooks, and blogs.
+3) Supplemental materials such as primers on differential and integral calculus and ordinary differential equations are available on the web.
+4) The book has a state-of-art dedicated open courseware website with extra examples, PowerPoint presentations, simulations, worksheets in MATLAB, MATHEMATICA, Maple, and MathCAD, anecdotes, eBooks, and blogs.

 This book is intended for an introductory course in MATLAB programming in STEM (science, technology, engineering, and mathematics) fields.
 The first nine chapters of the book focus on MATLAB commands and sequential programming.
 Here the user is introduced to using the program interface, common MATLAB commands for displaying outputs and mathematical functions, and applications to science and engineering problems.
 In the next six chapters, we use MATLAB commands for basic mathematical procedures learned in the engineering calculus and ordinary differential equations courses.
 In the last fourteen chapters, the user is introduced to basic programming concepts of conditional statements, repetition, extrinsic functions, and interaction with external files.